 What an Ideal Relationship for an INFP Looks Like

 The ideal relationship for INFP personalities entails a harmonious existence.
 They avoid conflict and stressful situations.
-INFPs look for creative solutions when they do fight and strive to maintain closeness and deep bonds in their relationship.
-Emotional connection is as important to them as it is that some accept their personal values.
+INFPs look for creative solutions when they fight and strive to maintain closeness and deep bonds in their relationship.
+Emotional connection is as essential to them as it is that some accept their values.

-At much as they crave deeper connections, the INFP also craves a space of their own to contemplate their self-awareness and pursue self-expression.
+At much as they crave deeper connections, INFP also desires a space to contemplate their self-awareness and pursue self-expression.
 A partner who can be a loving soulmate while supporting independence is ideal for the INFP.

 How an INFP Acts in Relationships

 INFPs are nurturing, loving, and understanding in a relationship.
 They avoid conflict and seek ways to compromise and satisfy both parties.
 Because of their creative nature, INFPs frequently succeed in finding ways for a win-win compromise.

 They will be open-minded and supportive of differences in their partners as long as the ideas or actions do not infringe on their solid moral core beliefs.
 Even if disappointed, they tend to keep their negative feelings to themselves.
 This is because they value harmony and bend backward to please their partner.